 Tooth loss can have a major impact on your bite, comfort, and overall oral health.
 Fortunately, we offer durable, customized Dentures to restore your smile at Smile Maker in Philadelphia, PA.
-Dr. Dmitry Karagodsky can discuss all the denture options we offer and make recommendations based on the number of teeth you have lost, your oral and overall health, and your budget.
+Dr. Dmitry Karagodsky can discuss all the denture options we offer and make recommendations based on the number of teeth you have lost, your oral and overall health, and the constraints of your budget.
 Financing options are available to help make the restoration of your teeth as affordable as possible.

 Replacing your missing teeth with dentures can not only improve your appearance, but it can also improve your oral health.